Road Closures,

 WHERE DO I FIND INFORMATION ON THE CONDITION OF ACCESS ROADS INTO THE FITZGERALD RIVER NATIONAL PARK?

-There are several access points to enter the Fitzgerald River National Park.
+There are several access points to enter the Fitzgerald River National Park, however the status of these roads may change at short notice.
 These roads are managed by the Department of Biodiversity, Conservation and Attractions (DBCA), Parks and Wildlife Service.

 For information about the condition of roads leading to the western side of the Fitzgerald River National Park can be obtained from the Shire of Jerramungup or visit the Road Conditions page on their website.